Why do you want an Interview or Career Coach?

 If you see other people succeed and advance “effortlessly” in their business or political careers or win at interviews, you shouldn’t know that I helped them.
 It's their story, not mine.

-I have hired, promoted and fired people myself.
+I have hired, promoted and fired people.
 I have turned around and run a failing small 145-strong manufacturing group in Europe and have run my own tiny business for over 30 years.

-I have worked with hundreds of CEOs and business leaders from different cultures, industries and approaches.
-I have also worked with all types of managers and HR Directors and I know what they are looking, what and who they favour or filter out and how to stand out to them.
+I have worked with hundreds of CEOs and business leaders from different cultures, nationalities, industries and approaches.
+I have also worked with all types of managers and HR Directors and I know what they are looking for, what and who they favour or filter out and how to stand out to them.

-Professionally trained in Germany, I have worked for 17 PLCs and coached over 7500 people in 8 countries – including four years with that cheeky German startup SAP, a fun bit of work for Mercedes, an ongoing workshop series with BASF and storytelling for IBM all around Asia.
+Professionally trained in Germany, I have worked for 17 PLCs and coached over 10 200 people in 8 countries – including four years with that cheeky German startup SAP, a fun bit of work for Mercedes, an ongoing workshop series with BASF and storytelling workshops for IBM all around Asia.

 I have been a panel member for multiple Magistrate (Judge) Selections and Interviews in the United Kingdom.
-This gave me an interesting insight into preparing for public sector interviews.
+This gave me a really interesting insight into preparing for public sector interviews.

 Storytelling in Politics and Campaigns